tanmayshankar/RCNN_MDP/README.md

 # RCNN_MDP

-Code base for solving Value Iteration in a Markov Decision Process using Recurrent Convolutional Neural Networks.
+This repository is for exploring the connection between Markov Decision Processes and Recurrent Convolutional Neural Networks.

 This code base targets 3 problems: